 (a) Enron agrees to post prices for the Specified Products on the Sponsor Platform, commencing on the Interface Completion Date and on and subject to the other terms and conditions of this Agreement.

 (b) In addition to Specified Products, Enron may in its sole discretion post prices on the Sponsor Platform for other commodities and derivative products that Sponsor offers on the Sponsor Platform.
 Enron shall have no obligation to do so, and Enron may, in its sole discretion, cease posting prices for such additional products at any time.
 Enron shall notify Sponsor of its desire to post prices or cease posting prices for such additional products, as the case may be, and Sponsor shall provide such assistance as shall be necessary (including with respect to making any necessary modifications to its Interfaces) to permit Enron to post prices for such additional products.
 In the event Enron elects to post prices for additional products pursuant to this Section 3(b), such additional product(s) shall be deemed Specified Product(s) for purposes of this Agreement for so long as Enron elects to post prices therefor.

+(c) Enron agrees to post, at Sponsor's request, prices on the Sponsor Platform for all one (1)-day to eighteen (18)-months ahead North America gas and power products that Enron posts on any Competing Platform (other than a platform owned and/or operated by Enron, Sponsor, or their respective Affiliates) that are not at that time Specified Products.
+Sponsor shall provide such assistance as shall be necessary (including with respect to making any necessary modifications to its Interfaces) to permit Enron to post prices for such additional products.
+In the event Enron posts prices for additional products pursuant to this Section 3(c), such additional product(s) shall be deemed Specified Product(s) for purposes of this Agreement for so long as Enron post prices therefor.

-(c) Enron and Sponsor may agree at any time to amend Schedule A to add, delete, or modify Specified Products.
+(d) Enron and Sponsor may agree at any time to amend Schedule A to add, delete, or modify Specified Products.

-(d) Enron may, in its sole discretion and without liability to Sponsor, the Sponsor Platform, or any Participant, temporarily or permanently suspend prices for Specified Products (i) at any time that prices for such Specified Products are not being posted or actively maintained on the Enron Platform or (ii) if, in Enron's judgment, such suspension is reasonably required in an order to respond to operational difficulties on the Sponsor Platform or with respect to the Interfaces, to protect Enron's confidential or proprietary information or otherwise maintain the integrity of the Enron Platform.
+(e) Enron may, in its sole discretion and without liability to Sponsor, the Sponsor Platform, or any Participant, temporarily or permanently suspend its posting of prices for Specified Products (i) for such time as prices for such Specified Products are not being posted or actively maintained on the Enron Platform or (ii) if, in Enron's judgment, such suspension is reasonably required in order to protect the Enron Platform, Enron, or Enron's data, systems and software from damage or unauthorized disclosure as a result of operational difficulties on the Sponsor Platform or with respect to the Interfaces, or otherwise protect the commercial integrity of the Enron Platform.

 4. Establishment and Maintenance of Interfaces.